Think-and-Dev/gitbook-docs-test/docs/integration/minting-btc2x.md

 There is also a bucket named _C0_ but it should not be used to mint and redeem BTC2X.

 In the following example you can see how to do it with javascript and the web3 library.
-For more detailed information about web3 you can read the [from outside blockchain](from-outside-of-the-blockchain.md) section.
+For more detailed information about web3 you can read the [From outside the blockchain](from-outside-the-blockchain.md) section.

 ```js
 const BUCKET_X2 = web3.utils.asciiToHex('X2', 32);